 Thank you, John.

 Good afternoon Mrs. Jano,

 it is not easy for me to answer your question.
 "Heartbeat" is a broad concept - without a detailed description of the situation, I can only comment on the effects of ginseng, but not on your particular case.

-I have gotten to the ginseng on your site because I want to deal with the "lazy bowel" and the associated problems with constipation .
-I have a friend from whom I received tea (probably for slimming) for this purpose, which is not sold in the Czech Republic.
+I got to ginseng on your site because I want to solve the "lazy gut" and its associated problems with constipation .
+I have a friend from whom I received tea (probably for weight loss) for this purpose, which is not sold in the Czech Republic.
 It's called Ginseng Slim Special.
 I read that it contains 80% black tea and 20% ginseng (I translated it as ginseng).
-So I thought it would be amateur to gut at home.
+So I thought it was going to be amateurish at home.
 When I read your site, it did not come to me that such a link could work just against constipation.
 The original really fulfilled the purpose.
 Domestic copies have proven to be a detonator.
 I'm going to test it again, I'm watching the clock, it's high time

 Dear Mrs Jano,

-Caffeine does not help in weight loss, for the same reasons: weight loss is a long-term effort and caffeine helps only in the short term, it damages for a long time.
-It is a great pity that caffeine is spreading so much as a weight loss product.
+Caffeine does not help in weight loss, for the same reasons: weight loss is a long-term effort and caffeine helps only short-term, long-term harm.
+It is a great pity that caffeine is spreading as much as a weight loss product.
 Ginseng is not an anorectic, but it supports the effort and the will of the obese to lose weight .